 Proof.
-Given a ciphertext c, for every plaintext message m there exists a unique key k that decrypts c to m, that is $m = c \cdot k^{p-2}$ .
-Therefore, if k is uniformly random, every plaintext is equally likely and thus, ciphertext c reveals no information about plaintext m.
+Given a ciphertext c, for every plaintext message m there exists a unique key k that decrypts $c_2$ to m, that is $m = c_2 \cdot k^{p-2}$ .
+Therefore, if k is uniformly random, every plaintext is equally likely and thus, ciphertext $c_2$ reveals no information about plaintext m.

-So, what about security of ElGamal encryption scheme?
-The idea is to show that in presence of polynomially bounded adversaries ElGamal is just as hard as Modulo-OTP.
+- Note that the key $c_1$ is not used at all for encryption and thus is independent of the message.
+The sole reason why we have that is to make a protocol very similar to ElGamal which we will use in the following proof. - The idea is to show that in presence of polynomially bounded adversaries ElGamal is just as hard as Modulo-OTP.
 Since Modulo-OTP is impossible to crack, so is ElGamal (under DDH assumption).